Avail Personal Loans for Holiday ✓ up to 50 Lakhs ✓ Quick Disbursal ✓ Minimum Documentation! CHECK OFFER

 Harela, celebrated in Uttarakhand, marks the beginning of the monsoon and the sowing season.
 This agricultural festival symbolises prosperity and environmental harmony.
 Families plant saplings, perform rituals, and prepare traditional dishes.
 Harela is also seen as an occasion to promote environmental conservation, with tree-planting drives being a common activity.

-U Tirot Singh, a legendary Khasi leader, is remembered for his resistance against British colonial rule in Meghalaya.
+U Tirot Sing, a legendary Khasi leader, is remembered for his resistance against British colonial rule in Meghalaya.
 His death anniversary is observed to honour his bravery and patriotism.
 Tributes are paid through cultural programs, speeches, and ceremonies that highlight his role in preserving Khasi identity and autonomy.

 Naga Panchami